nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add -p STUDENT_INDEX PROGRESS`

 * Adds `PROGRESS` for the student at the specified `STUDENT_INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: